 ??Well- defined mandate and terms of reference of Committee.

 Criteria for evaluation of Individual Directors:

-During the year none of the Directors resigned from the Board.
+During the year none of the Directors retired or resigned from the Board.

 During the year under review the Company is having the following persons as KeyManagerial Personnel.